It's Too Late (Bobby Goldsboro song)

+"It's Too Late" was a record for Bobby Goldsboro.
+It was released in 1965 and became a hit the following year in both the United States and Canadian charts.

+Background

-"It's Too Late" is a song written and sung by Bobby Goldsboro, which he recorded on October 15, 1965, and released on January 7, 1966.
+It was written and sung by Bobby Goldsboro, which he recorded on October 15, 1965, and released on January 7, 1966.
 Ray Stevens contributes the harmony vocals in the chorus.
 The song spent 8 weeks on the Billboard Hot 100 chart, peaking at No. 23, while reaching No. 5 on Canada's RPM 100.

+It has since achieved a level of popularity on the Northern Soul scene.